olliw42/mLRS-docu/docs/MAVLINKX.md

 ([back to main page](../README.md))

-MavlinkX is a technology to improve upon the original MAVLink protocol.
+MavlinkX is a technology designed to improve upon the original MAVLink protocol.
 It introduces robust framing and parsing which reduces packet losses to the minimum, and adds per-message compression.
 Both of these features allow for more efficient use of the link capacity.

 MavlinkX is enabled by setting the "Rx Ser Link Mode" parameter in the receiver to "mavlinkx".